-DJ Coolmann was a member of German hip hop group 5 Sterne Deluxe and, together with Mario von Hacht, he recorded as Visit Venus as well.
+DJ Coolmann is a member of German hip hop group 5 Sterne Deluxe and, together with Mario von Hacht, he recorded as Visit Venus as well.
 You can still see him djing all over the place and he’s back in the studio again.
 We had a long talk with him where he talked about going to America with 5 Sterne and a lot of other things.
 Then he talked about how the time he spent in Sarajevo was one of the most memorable events in his career.

 It must have been around 1999 when Heinzi of Sunshine Entertainment from Vienna told me that we could fly out to Sarajevo because somebody had booked us to dj over there.
 So I flew to Vienna on a Thursday and we djed that night.
 We had another gig on Friday and so we didn’t get any sleep before five in the morning.
 Our flight to Sarajevo was scheduled at nine.
 I thought that I could catch up with some sleep during the flight but then I realized that it only took us 45 minutes to reach Sarajevo.